Smart lab power supply for IoT and embedded devices

 However, with Otii Ace, which is isolated between the main, expansion port, and USB/DC plug, you would need to connect the expansion port digital ground (DGND) to use digital signals (UART and GPIO) and the expansion port analog ground (AGND) to utilize SENSE+, SENSE-, or ADC voltage.

 Generating negative voltages is another valuable use case for isolated power supplies.
-By connecting two isolated power supplies in series and using the midpoint as a ground reference, it is possible to create a power supply that provides both a negative voltage and a positive voltage.
+By connecting two isolated power supplies in series and using the midpoint as a ground reference, it is possible to create a power supply that provides both a negative and positive voltage.
 This configuration is predominantly employed in applications that deal with audio signals or the development of analog electronics.

 When the oscilloscope is not enough

-Imagine a scenario in the early development stages of an IoT device, characterized by its miniature PCB and ultra-small components, where a critical issue arises during the power down sequence.
+Imagine a scenario in the early development stages of an IoT device, characterized by its miniature PCB and ultra-small components, where a critical issue arises during the power-down sequence.

 Typically, one would solder small wires to ultra-tiny pads on the PCB, followed by monitoring and capturing the behavior using an oscilloscope.